andreaheilrath/doc/README.md

 <!---Halbe Seite, Forschungsfrage und Untersuchungsgegenstand,
 Relevanz und Innovation--->

-Scientific progress without the use of images is hardly possible.
-Images have been the subject of study in the humanities, especially in science studies, for more than forty years now {% cite latour1979 galison1998 geimer2002 lefevre2003 %}.
+Visualizations play an important role in scientific endeavours.
-Yet little thought is given to the meaning and function of images in the natural sciences, and how much epistemic work they do {% cite downes2012 %}.
+In the 1970s, sociologists and philosophers began to study the process of fact generation and also discussed the importance of images in this context, see e.g. {% cite latour1979 lynch1990 lefevre2003 %}.

-My goal is to apply findings of the humanities and observe how they correspond to experimental practice.
-In this context I will also discuss state-of-the-art methods of experimental physics, which have not been addressed so far, e.g. 3D scanning with X-Ray flourescence {% cite bauer2020 %}.
-A central aspect here is the difference between object and representation.
-This difference manifests itself in three ways: first, through the uncertainty in measurement and analysis (error); second, through the relationship between measurement data and object; third, through the representativeness of the measured object.
+Although the field has been growing, and more is known about the processes in scientific work, it hardly got any attention by scientists.
+Since the widespread use of computers and the Internet, images have become even more important for knowledge transfer.
+More powerful algorithms are available and digital images are generated faster.
+One consequence of this is that the boundary between data and images is becoming blurred {% cite cromey2012 adelmann2015 %}.
+At this point, Media Science can also contribute to a more holistic understanding of the role and use of images in science.

-In the last decades it comes more and more into question how and if scientific knowledge can be truly objective {% cite daston2007 galison1998 %}.
+In the last decades it comes more and more into question how and if scientific knowledge can be truly objective {% cite daston2007 galison1998 %}.  {% cite jones1998  daston2007 %}
 Objectivity has also come under criticism in Feminist Studies and new concepts have emerged.
 As Donna Haraway puts it in her essay about situated knowledge {% cite haraway1988 %}, science tries to ''see everything from nowhere''.
 Knowlege production is now more and more put into context, also beyond disciplines and beyond universities {% cite gibbons1994 %}.
 To take it a step further, one can ask about the general relation between science and society {% cite nowotny2001 %} and especially the role of images in science communication {% cite pauwels2005 %}.

+In this context I will also discuss state-of-the-art methods of experimental physics, which have not been addressed so far, e.g. 3D scanning with X-Ray flourescence {% cite bauer2020 %}.
+A central aspect here is the difference between object and representation.
+This difference manifests itself in three ways: first, through the uncertainty in measurement and analysis (error); second, through the relationship between measurement data and object; third, through the representativeness of the measured object.

 Scince the standard for publications is still the Portable Document Format, modern forms of visualization hardly make it into the publications.
 Alternative ways of publishing are evolving.